oasis-tcs/idpf-specification/idpf_specification.md

 ### RX Buffer Queues

-As with the single queue model, when posting buffer to the buffer queue, SW writes the receive descriptors and updates the TAIL pointer in the relevant QRX_BUFFQ_TAIL register.
+As with the single queue model, when posting buffers to the buffer queue, SW writes the receive descriptors and updates the TAIL pointer in the relevant QRX_BUFFQ_TAIL register.
 SW should bump the tail at whole 8 x descriptors granularity.

-In addition to the regular completion, Device is capable of reporting to SW when descriptors are fetched (before data was written) from the buffer queue.
+In addition to the regular completion, the device is capable of reporting to SW when descriptors are fetched (before data is written) from the buffer queue.
-The Buffer queue fetch reporting is executed each time a descriptor fetch operation crosses a multiple of the “buffer notification stride” which is negotiated….
+The buffer queue fetch reporting is executed each time a descriptor fetch operation crosses a multiple of the “buffer notification stride”, which is negotiated.
-The reporting is done by writing the descriptor offset of the crossing descriptor to a fixed address in host memory (also called “head” WB reporting).
+The reporting is done by writing the descriptor offset of the crossing descriptor to a fixed address in host memory (also called “head” write-back reporting).
-For example, in case Buffer queue depth is 128 and “buffer notification stride” is set to 32, Device:
+For example, in case the buffer queue depth is 128 and the “buffer notification stride” is set to 32, the device:

 - Reports 32 after first 32 descriptors are fetched.
 - Reports 64 after the following 32 descriptors are fetched.
 - Reports 96 after the following 32 descriptors are fetched.
 - Reports 0 after the following 32 descriptors are fetched.

-The descriptor fetch reporting on buffer stride is support writeback reporting for buffer queue descriptor fetch (on stride cross).
+The descriptor fetch reporting on buffer stride supports write-back reporting for buffer queue descriptor fetch (on stride cross).

-The Head writeback reporting for buffer queue descriptor fetch (stride cross) is supported only when VIRTCHNL2_CAP_RX_SPLITQ_HEAD_WB feature is negotiated.
+The head writeback reporting for buffer queue descriptor fetch (stride cross) is supported only when VIRTCHNL2_CAP_RX_SPLITQ_HEAD_WB feature is negotiated.

 ### RX Completion Queues

-SW tracks the number of buffers in hardware (posted to buffer queue and were not pulled from RX completion queue) and guarantees that there is enough space in the RX completion queue for any future descriptor(s) posted by SW (via Rx Buffer Queue) without assuming anything about the SW processing rate of entries.
+SW tracks the number of buffers in HW (posted to buffer queue and were not pulled from RX completion queue) and guarantees that there is enough space in the RX completion queue for any future descriptor(s) posted by SW (via RX buffer queue) without assuming anything about the SW processing rate of entries.

-Note: SW should guarantee that there is a minimum free space of 128B in each completion queue to avoid the theoretical case in which Device wraps around the ring and overrides an entry that has not been read yet by SW.
+Note: SW should guarantee that there is a minimum free space of 128B in each completion queue to avoid the theoretical case in which the device wraps around the ring and overrides an entry that has not been read yet by SW.

-Device does not inform SW directly of the availability of descriptors in the RX queue but piggybacks the notification to the completed descriptor itself using a “generation” bit.
+The device does not inform SW directly of the availability of descriptors in the RX queue but piggybacks the notification to the completed descriptor itself using a “generation” bit.
 As part of queue initialization, SW should clear all the generation bits in all completion queue descriptors.

-In the descriptor completion written by Device, Device changes the generation bit value (from 0 to 1 or from 1 to 0) to indicate to SW which descriptors in the ring were written back.
+In the descriptor completion written by the device, the device changes the generation bit value (from 0 to 1 or from 1 to 0) to indicate to SW which descriptors in the ring were written back.
-SW uses this bit to identify newly written completions by Device versus ones which have already been processed by SW.
+SW uses this bit to identify newly written completions by the device versus ones that have already been processed by SW.
 The bit polarity is flipped every ring wraparound.

 ### RX Buffer Queue Association Decision